rpede/tutorial-fullstack-ci/README.md

 you run `npm config get cache`.

-On GitHub however, the cache for **npm** is empty each time a job in your workflow starts because it gets a fresh environment.
+On GitHub however, the cache for **npm** is empty each time a job in your workflow starts, because it gets a fresh environment.
 It means that it has to download everything from scratch each time.
 GitHub Actions have its own general purpose cache that can be used to speed up the download.